stratum-mining/stratumprotocol.org/src/index.md

   - Implement the **job negotiator**, which a miner or miners can use to negotiate a block template with a pool.
   - Once a translator, template provider, and job negotiator are running, we will launch an MVP2.
 In this configuration, a miner handles mempool transaction selection, and the pool accepts it.
   - Apply early adopter feedback and tailor configurations that will move MVP1 and MVP2 from beta to production-ready.
-supportersTitle: Current Supporters of Stratum V2
+supportersTitle: Support for Stratum V2
-supportersText: Companies who financially support developers working on Stratum V2.
+supportersText1: Let’s make Stratum V2 the new standard.
+Show material support or indicate your approval of the protocol direction.
+supportersText2: Financial support for developers and initial protocol development (A-Z)
 supporters:
   - value: bitmex
     image: /assets/bitmex-logo.svg